 The term for the condition caused by damage to the cruciate ligaments is called “cruciate disease.”
 It can occur in dogs, cats, and horses.
 Cruciate disease is one of the dogs’ most common causes of rear leg lameness.
 The damage to the ligament can be partial or complete.
 Still, either way, there will always be some degree of instability within the stifle joint.

 Since the stifle is a complex joint, having an unstable femorotibial joint affects more than just how well your pet can walk.
 If left untreated, cruciate ligament disease will result in chronic pain and arthritis as the damage continues to occur within the joint.

 A traumatic injury or acute injury can cause cruciate ligament disease.
 A traumatic injury or acute injury can cause cruciate ligament disease.
 Still, in most cases, it results from a longer-term process known as “osteoarthritis”, which is when cartilage starts to break down within the joint.

-In dogs, the most common cause of osteoarthritis is degenerative joint disease (DJD).
+The most common cause of osteoarthritis in dogs is a degenerative joint disease (DJD).
 This hereditary condition can affect any breed.
 In these cases, there isn’t an actual “injury” to the ligaments themselves.
 The ligaments have been stressed if the joints have been compromised from a young age because of DJD.
 This increases the risk of them being damaged.

 Cruciate ligament disease can also be caused by obesity or other conditions that cause excessive strain on the ligaments within the joint.
 It is important to note that even if your pet loses weight after cruciate ligament surgery, it can take a long to strengthen and repair the ligaments.